NCAR/CTSM-Tutorial/faq.md

   - Your access to AWS will be depracted after this tutorial but you can access CESM-Lab using an AWS account (check with your lab or university).
   - You can also run CTSM using dockers on your own laptops.
 Details on running CTSM using containers through our CTSM-NEON tutorial tool are available [here](https://ncar.github.io/NEON-visualization/).

+* **I messed up the notebooks.
+How can I find what it should be??**

+    You can look at the notebooks on GitHub and correct small mistakes, or you can do the following:
+     - Open up terminal window
+     - Navigate to CTSM-Tutorial-2022 directory (`cd ~/CTSM-Tutorial-2022`)
+     - Run `git status` to check the status of your notebooks and which branch you are on.
+     - If you are on the main branch, run `git stash` which stashes your progress and whatever you saved in your notebooks.
+     - Next, run `git pull` to get a clean version of the tutorial notebooks from the original repository.

 * **How do I see what jobs are running on AWS?**
   - You can either use `qstat` or `squeue` in terminal to list all your jobs and their status.